lambriggerbrian/places-backend/README.md

 #### Devcontainer
 Requires a supported tool like Visual Studio Code, IntelliJ Idea, Dev Container CLI.
 Instructions vary per tool, but the devcontainer definition files live in the .devcontainer folder.

+Do note that the devcontainer forwards ports 5000 (default LISTEN_PORT for backend server) and port 27017 (default MongoDB port) so you may need to change if your environment is different.